jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

     jlpm run add:sibling <path-or-url>

-in the JupyterLab root directory, where ``<path-or-url>`` refers either to an extension npm package on the local filesystem, or a URL to a git repository for an extension npm package.
+in the JupyterLab root directory, where ``<path-or-url>`` refers either to an extension npm package on the local file system, or a URL to a git repository for an extension npm package.
 This operation may be subsequently reversed by running